Speaking Clearly: A Simplified Whisper-Based Codec for Low-Bitrate Speech Coding: EMPIRICAL ANALYSIS OF COMPONENTS HINDERING ACOUSTIC RECONSTRUCTION

 \subsection{Validation Analysis}

-To validate our hypotheses, we conduct controlled analysis experiments using LJSpeech \cite{ito2017ljspeech}.
+To validate our hypotheses, we conduct controlled analysis experiments using LJSpeech\footnote{\url{https://keithito.com/LJ-Speech-Dataset/}}.
 We extract frame-level hidden states from the final layer of each Whisper encoder variant, then condition identical HiFiGAN vocoders \cite{kong2020hifi} on these features to assess reconstruction quality.
 This setup allows us to isolate the impact of specific architectural components on acoustic modeling capability while keeping the vocoder constant.
-Crucially, all encoder variants remain \textbf{frozen} during HiFiGAN training to serve as feature extractors.
+Crucially, all encoder variants remain \textbf{frozen} during HiFiGAN training to serve as feature extractors \cite{ChenZWLLD23}.

-We systematically examine the effect of removing each component individually, followed by their combined removal.
-The results validate our hypotheses: removing convolutional front-end nonlinearity yields substantial improvements with PESQ-NB increasing from 1.24 to 3.60 (+2.36), STOI from 0.82 to 0.96 (+0.14), and SIM from 0.81 to 0.86 (+0.05).
-Removing absolute positional encodings also confirms our hypothesis with PESQ-NB increasing from 1.24 to 2.95 (+1.71), STOI from 0.82 to 0.94 (+0.12), and SIM from 0.81 to 0.84 (+0.03).
+We examine the effect of removing each component individually, then their combined removal.
+The results confirm our hypotheses: removing convolutional front-end nonlinearity yields substantial improvements with PESQ-NB increasing from 1.24 to 3.60 (+2.36), STOI from 0.82 to 0.96 (+0.14), and SIM from 0.81 to 0.86 (+0.05).
+Removing absolute positional encodings also confirms this with PESQ-NB increasing from 1.24 to 2.95 (+1.71), STOI from 0.82 to 0.94 (+0.12), and SIM from 0.81 to 0.84 (+0.03).